SURYA-PRAKASHA-PK/Quantum-Optimization/README.md

-# Quantum-Optimization
-This repository contains Quantum Optimization projects
+This repository hosts projects related to Quantum Optimization.